Perfect Simulation Of Processes With Long Memory: A `Coupling Into And From The Past' Algorithm: The coupling into and from the past algorithm

 \subsection{Computational complexity}

-For a given kernel, the random number of elementary operations performed by a computer during a run of Algorithm~\ref{algo:rec} is a complicated variable to analyze, as it depends not only on the number $\tau(n)$ of iterations, but also on the size of the trees $D_t^n$ involved.
+For a given kernel, the random number of elementary operations performed by a computer during a run of Algorithm~\ref{algo:rec} is a complicated variable to analyze because it depends not only on the number $\tau(n)$ of iterations, but also on the size of the trees $D_t^n$ involved.
 Moreover, the basic operations on trees (traversal, lookup, node insertion or deletion, etc.) performed at each step have a computational complexity that depends on the implementation of the trees.

-In first approximation, however, one can consider the cost of these operations to be a unit, so that the discussion on the computational complexity of the algorithm boils down to estimating (or bounding) their number in a run.
-Then a brief inspection of Algorithm~\ref{algo:rec} shows that the complexity of a run is proportional to the sum, for $t$ from $\tau(n)$ to $-1$, of the number of nodes of $D_t^n$.
-Taking into account the complexity of the basic tree operations would typically lead to a complexity of order $O\left(\sum_{t=\tau(n)}^{-1} |D_t^n| \log |D_t^n|\right)$.
+As a first approximation, however, we can consider the cost of these operations to be a unit.
+Then, the computational complexity of the algorithm is bounded by the number of such operations in a run.
+A brief inspection of Algorithm~\ref{algo:rec} reveals that the complexity of a run is proportional to the sum of the number of nodes of $D_t^n$ for $t$ from $\tau(n)$ to $-1$.
+Taking into account the complexity of the basic tree operations, this would typically lead to a complexity $O\left(\sum_{t=\tau(n)}^{-1} |D_t^n| \log |D_t^n|\right)$.

-Thus, analyzing the computational complexity of Algorithm~\ref{algo:rec} amounts to bounding, at the same time, the number of iterations $\tau(n)$ and the size of the trees $D_t^n$.
-For a general kernel $P$, this seems to be a very challenging task that overpasses the ambition of this paper, involving not only the mixing properties of the corresponding process, but also the oscillation of the kernel directly.
-However, some elements of analysis are provided in the next section, where both questions are considered successively.
-First a crude bound on $\tau(n)$ is given; then, a bound on the size of $D_t^n$ is proved for finite memory processes.
+Thus, an analysis of the computational complexity of Algorithm~\ref{algo:rec} requires simultaneous bounding of the number of iterations $\tau(n)$ and the size of the trees $D_t^n$.
+For a general kernel $P$, this involves not only the mixing properties of the corresponding process, but also the oscillation of the kernel itself, which amounts to a very challenging task that surpasses the scope of this paper.
+Nevertheless, Section~5 contains some analytical elements.
+The problematic issues are considered successively: First we give a crude bound on $\tau(n)$, then we prove a bound on the size of $D_t^n$s for finite memory processes.